-- A SARMA model is a special case of an ARMA model, where the AR and MA polynomials are factored into a monthly polynomial in B and an annual polynomial in B^{12} .
-The annual polynomial is also called the seasonal polynomial. - Thus, everything we learned about ARMA models (including assessing causality, invertibility and reducibility) also applies to SARMA.
+- SARMA is a special case of ARMA, where the AR and MA polynomials are factored into a monthly polynomial in B and an annual polynomial (also called seasonal polynomial) in B^{12} . - Everything we learned about ARMA models (including assessing causality, invertibility and reducibility) also applies to SARMA.